Blog Profiles: Moth Blogs

 Follow @SaveButterflies on Twitter.

-Ben is an ecology ranger for the Box Moor Trust and I wanted to include this blog because of how well organized it is.
+Ben is an ecology ranger for the Box Moor Trust.
+I wanted to include this blog because it’s so well organized.
 Herts is short for Hertfordshire, where Ben is based.

 His blog captures images of and lists each moth he has trapped, and provides a helpful key so that you can see any species that are new to him.
 Ben posts pretty regular moth reports so the information is always up to date, and he includes a lot of resources for people looking to get into the hobby.